 Modern music: Boulez

 Pierre Boulez has long been one of the leading voices of contemporary music, both in the development of total serialism, and as a lightning rod for criticism.
-Boulez' continued respected activity as a conductor has let him remain before the public in a positive light, despite relatively little enthusiasm for his complex modern style.
+Boulez's regular & respected activity as a conductor has let him remain before the public in a positive light, even if many listeners have never accepted the most modern music of the second half of the twentieth century (let alone later).

 Boulez: Pli selon pli